Best Characters in Books EVER!

 6.)
 Mia Thermopolis from The Princess Diaries by Meg Cabot

-Mia will have most teenaged girls laughing out loud and those of us who are supposedly grown up laughing and reminiscent of the awkwardness of high school and puberty.
+Mia will have most teenage girls laughing out loud and those of us who are supposedly grown-up laughing and reminiscent of the awkwardness of high school and puberty.
 However, this certainly isn’t her only endearing quality.
 Mia’s a vegetarian, along with supporting many other causes.
 I love a character who’s passionate and will fight for what she believes in.

 5.)
 Hermione Granger from the Harry Potter series by J.K.
 Rowling